STScI-MIRI/ImagingFluxCal/README.rst

    Measures the flux using an aperture and background annulus.
    `aper_all.py` does this for all MIRI imaging and coronagraphic filters.

 6. Compute the sensitivity loss using the repeatability observations of BD+60 1753.
-First run `plot_repeatability.py` to fit the observations with an exponential model for all the Imager filters.
+First run `plot_repeatability.py --docs --report` to fit the observations with an exponential model for all the Imager filters.
 This produces data files with the fit coeffiecients.
 Then run `generate_coron_repeat_from_imager.py` to create similar fit coefficient data files for the Coronagraphic filters based on interpolating the Imager results based on filter pivot wavelength.

 7. Compute the model flux densities in all the filters: `model_fluxes.py --grieke`